liborui/GradDesign/README.md

 This is codes for my Graduate Project

-flash.py and html.py is used for obtaining the CPU percentage.
+`flash.py` and `html.py` is used for obtaining the CPU percentage.

+Folder `flash` and `html` containing testing results of several videoes
 # Dependencies
 Python library: psutil